 But the card goes beyond the Post-it note: It takes longer.
 It involves perceived cost.
 You have to buy a card.
 There are steps: an envelope, an address, a stamp; there is thought, writing and consideration.
 All of these expenditures of your valuable time translate to how much you value your remote employee.

 How it works: A notecard sent on good stationery is unusual.
 It takes the employee out of their routine.
 Remote worker fatigue is real.
 It used to be that working from home was a choice made by cool, independent mavericks.
-Now it’s not a choice.
-It’s just a more personal cubicle and the routine can become as oppressive as it has ever been — except you’re alone.
+Now it’s not always by choice.
+And sure, nobody misses the commute, but a home office is just a more personal cubicle.
+The routine can become as oppressive as it has ever been — except you’re alone.
 Kicking someone out of that routine puts a pin in the grind and gives them a minute of joyous reflection.
 It also reminds them you know they’re working hard.
 It’s a more formal personal connection than a sticky note.

 For me, it was a cigar lounge on the north side of Chicago.
 They had Wi-Fi, great coffee and a preferred vice in spades.
 Of course, a smoky room filled with old men smoking stogies may not work for you.
 OR YOUR TEAM.
 Fortunately, some companies specialize.